Licorice Root

 Processing After Harvest

-After the harvest, a significant portion of the licorice is processed by either grinding it directly or extracting its essence with hot water and evaporating it to create the well-known licorice extract.
+After the harvest, a significant portion of the licorice is processed by either grinding it directly or extracting ist essence with hot water and evaporating it to create the well-known licorice extract.
 Only a small portion of the root is cleaned and cut to be sold as licorice root.
 Whole sticks of licorice root are rare in the market, occasionally found in select spice shops, such as those in France.

 How to Use Licorice Root?